JHaralson25/428Lab2/readme.txt

 Errors:
 We were fortunate enough not to run into any major errors.
-The only thing we really had problems with was the pointer dereferencing for the protected vector point.
+The only thing we really had problems with was the pointer dereferencing for the protected vector pointer.
 We had to use a scoped pointer.
 This worked perfectly.
-There were no other major error besides basic syntax error.
+There were no other major errors besides basic syntax errors.

 ------------------------------------------------------------------------------